Sayeret Matkal

-First and foremost a field intelligence-gathering unit, conducting deep reconnaissance behind enemy lines to obtain strategic intelligence, Sayeret Matkal is also tasked with black operation, clandestine operation, combat search and rescue, counterterrorism, hostage rescue, humint, irregular warfare, long-range penetration, manhunt, special operations, and special reconnaissance beyond Israel's borders.
+Though primarily a field intelligence-gathering unit, conducting deep reconnaissance behind enemy lines to obtain strategic intelligence, Sayeret Matkal is also tasked with a wide variety of special operations, including black operations, combat search and rescue, counterterrorism, hostage rescue, HUMINT, irregular warfare, long-range penetration, conducting manhunts, and reconnaissance beyond Israel's borders.
 The unit is modeled after the British Army's Special Air Service (SAS), taking the unit's motto "Who Dares Wins".
-The unit is the Israeli equivalent of the SAS and the U.S. Army's 1st SFOD-D (Delta Force).
+The unit is the Israeli equivalent of the SAS.
 It is directly subordinate to the Special Operations Division of the IDF's Military Intelligence Directorate.

 History

 In 1954, Israel's first special operations unit—Unit 101—was disbanded following the outcry provoked by the Qibya massacre.
 This left the IDF without a dedicated special-forces unit other than the Navy's Shayetet 13, a naval commando unit that could not fully replace Unit 101.
-In 1957, Major Avraham Arnan (né Herling), a former yeshiva student and Palmach fighter, petitioned the IDF General Staff to create a unit that could be dispatched to enemy-held territory to carry out top secret intelligence-gathering missions.
+In 1957, Major Avraham Arnan, a former yeshiva student and Palmach fighter, petitioned the IDF General Staff to create a unit that could be dispatched to enemy-held territory to carry out top secret intelligence-gathering missions.
 Arnan's idea (backed by David Ben-Gurion and Yitzhak Rabin) was to create a unit that would recruit only the best and the brightest of Israeli youth.
 Prospective fighters were to be hand-picked, being physically and intellectually the best soldiers available.
-Originally part of Aman's Unit 154 (Unit 504 in present), Sayeret Matkal began to operate independently a year later as the General Staff's special operations force, modeled after the British Special Air Service.
-Members of the unit were trained by Bedouin trackers in order to obtain a better understanding of their adversaries.
+Originally part of Aman's Unit 504, Sayeret Matkal began to operate independently a year later as the General Staff's special operations force, modeled after the British Special Air Service.
+Members of the unit were trained by Bedouin trackers to obtain a better understanding of their adversaries.
 Established a year after the formation of Israel's first helicopter squadron, the close co-operation between the two units allowed Sayeret Matkal to deploy longer and deeper inside Arab territory than its predecessor.
 Arnan's vision for Sayeret Matkal (of which he was the first commander) was of a unit that would carry out strategic intelligence-gathering and other operations; as such it would receive its missions only from the General Staff.
 Sayeret Matkal would also evaluate new weapons and doctrines that could influence the entire IDF.

+In the first years of the unit, it was manned by Palmach veterans, veterans of the intelligence corps, veterans of Unit 101 and the paratroopers unit.
+Among them Isaac Shoshan, Yair Harari, Eli Gil ("Daud"), Sami Nachmias, Charles Levy ("Salem"), Moshe Levin (Kukala), Shmuel Ben Zvi (Shemil), Yitzhak Ghibli ("The Little One"), Yehiel Amsalem – the commander of the first team in the unit, Meir Har-Zion, Avshalom Adam, Aharon Eshel, Micah Kapusta, Rami Kafkafi and many other young people from kibbutzim.